civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** Paragraph 58(1)(a) of the Act is replaced by the following:

-    the tobacco product of that brand is **specified by the Minister**;
+    the tobacco product of that brand is specified by the Minister;

   **(2)** Paragraph 58(2)(a) of the Act is replaced by the following:

-    cigarettes of the particular type or formulation exported under that brand are **cigarettes specified by the Minister**; and
+    cigarettes of the particular type or formulation exported under that brand are cigarettes specified by the Minister; and

   **(3)** Subsections (1) and (2) come into force on the first day of the month after the month in which this Act receives royal assent.